cseas/ml-projects/README.md

 The inputs and outputs are fully connected, and each of these edges has a weight.
 The weights are adjusted by gradient descent.

 I trained and evaluated the model to get above 92% accuracy.
 We can easily get 99% with Deep Learning.
-I then visualized the wights the classifier learned, with the positive weights drawn in red, and negative weights drawn in blue.
+I then visualized the weights the classifier learned, with the positive weights drawn in red, and negative weights drawn in blue.